apify/apify-docs/sources/platform/storage/usage.md

 > Never share a URL containing your authentication token, to avoid compromising your account's security. <br/>
 > If the data you want to share requires a token, first download the data, then share it as a file.

-### Apify SDKs

-The Apify SDKs are libraries in JavaScript or Python that proviede tools for building your own Actors.</br>

-* JavaScript SDK requires [Node.js](https://nodejs.org/en/) 16 or later.
-* Python SDK requires [Python](https://www.python.org/downloads/release/python-380/) 3.8 or above.

-### Apify API Clients

-The Apify API Clients allow you to access your datasets from any Node.js or Python application, whether it's running on the Apify platform or externally.

-You can visit [API Clients](/api) documentations for more information.

 ### Apify API {#apify-api}

 The [Apify API](/api/v2#/reference/key-value-stores) allows you to access your storages programmatically using [HTTP requests](https://developer.mozilla.org/en-US/docs/Web/HTTP/Methods) and easily share your crawling results.